paul-ollis/vim-vpe/docs/guide/logging.rst

 Other logs
 ----------

-The `vpe.log` object is actualy just a specific instance of the `vpe.Log` class.
+The `vpe.log` object is actually just a specific instance of the `vpe.Log` class.
 VPE only creates the `vpe.log` automatically, but it can be more useful to create your own `Log` for your script or plug-in.
 This keeps your plug-in's log output nicely separate.